Broadband quadrature-squeezed vacuum and nonclassical photon number correlations from a nanophotonic device: RESULTS

 To assess the temporal mode features of our source, we used the same measured photon number data as that used to extract the degree of photon number difference correlations, and instead calculated the independent second-order correlation statistic $g^{(2)}_{S(I)}$ for the signal (idler), defined as:

 For two-mode squeezed vacuum states, this statistic provides a direct measure of the multi-mode character of the measured light; ideally, $g^{(2)}_{S(I)}=2$ for both the signal and idler, which would indicate perfect single temporal mode operation.
-The results are plotted in Fig. \ref{fig:g2plot} (blue and green points) for data collected with a range of pump pulse energies, leading to a range of generated $n_\mathrm{tot}$; also plotted are the equivalent data measured for coherent states (grey points).
+The results are plotted in Fig. \ref{fig:g2plot} (green and orange points) for data collected with a range of pump pulse energies, leading to a range of generated photon numbers $n$ in the signal and idler; also plotted are the measured $g^{(2)}$ values for attenuated laser pulses, i.e., coherent states (grey points).
 The pulses used had approximately rectangular intensity profile and duration 1.5 ns, which is about $1.2\times \tau_\mathrm{dwell}$.
-The peak measured second-order correlations for the signal and idler are $g^{(2)}_S=1.87(1)$ and $g^{(2)}_I=1.78(2)$.
-This raw measured $g^{(2)}$ for the signal is comparable to previous demonstrations using specially engineered waveguide sources \cite{eckstein2011highly,harder2013optimized,harder2016single}; corrected for noise, we estimate the peak $g^{(2)}$ for both signal and idler to be approximately $1.9$, consistent with theoretical predictions.
+The highest measured second-order correlations for the signal and idler are $g^{(2)}_S=1.95(1)$ and $g^{(2)}_I=1.87(1)$.
+This raw measured $g^{(2)}$ for the signal is comparable to previous demonstrations using specially engineered waveguide sources \cite{eckstein2011highly,harder2013optimized,harder2016single}.
 The idler exhibited a consistently slightly lower second-order correlation value than that of the signal; we attribute this mismatch to an imbalance in the quantity of noise on each channel, and we estimate this noise to be between $0.02$ and $0.07$ measured photons per pulse for each channel, primarily from Raman scattering in the fiber components used.

-\section{Discussion}
+\section{DISCUSSION}

-That our source can generate nearly single temporal squeezed states without special engineering of dispersion or phase matching is primarily due to its \emph{resonant} nature.
+That our source can generate nearly single temporal squeezed states without special engineering of dispersion or phase matching is primarily due to its \textit{resonant} nature.
 Resonators provide an intrinsic narrow confinement of the nonlinear gain spectrum, owing to the narrow linewidths associated with their resonances, making it easier avoid populating unwanted temporal modes with photons.
 The measured $g^{(2)}$ quantities are not upper bounds: by selectively engineering the quality factors of the pump, signal, and idler resonances\cite{vernon2017truly}, or engineering the pump pulse more carefully \cite{christensen2018engineering}, squeezed states with $g^{(2)}$ arbitrarily close to 2 could be generated.